-- There can be more than one CRL file within the CRL Repository directory structure. - Once the CRLs are loaded, VisiSecure examines all certificates sent by a peer during SSL handshake.
+!! notes - There can be more than one CRL file within the CRL Repository directory structure.

+- Once the CRLs are loaded, VisiSecure examines all certificates sent by a peer during the SSL/TLS handshake.
 If any of the peer certificates appears in the CRLs, an exception will be thrown and the connection will be refused.